 - The entity must be a municipality within the meaning of the Bankruptcy Code.
-The definition of municipality in the Bankruptcy Code is quite broad, and includes cities, counties and other instrumentalities of the state.
+The definition of municipality is quite broad, and includes cities, counties and other instrumentalities of the state.
 It does not include states themselves.
 Section 109(c) defines municipality to mean "a political subdivision or public municipality or instrumentality of a state." - 2.
-Applicable state law also must authorize municipalities to seek chapter 9 protection.
-In some states, such as California, there is a very broad statute that grants blanket filing authority to all California municipalities.
-However, many states limit which entities can file and under what circumstances, or require special approval of state authorities to permit a filing.
-For example, in Connecticut, the governor must approve all chapter 9 filings.
-Twenty-six states prohibit chapter 9 filings.
-A municipality in those states in need of bankruptcy relief must seek enactment of a specific statute particular to it authorizing the filing.
-It goes without saying that floundering municipality faces an uphill battle in such states.

-- 3. The municipality must be insolvent as defined in the Bankruptcy Code, which means that the municipality either must not be paying its undisputed debts as they come due at the time of filing, or be unable to pay such debts when they become due in the near future.
+Applicable state law must authorize municipalities to seek chapter 9 protection.
+In some states, there is a very broad statute that grants blanket filing authority to all municipalities.
+However, many states limit which entities can file and under what circumstances or require special approval of state authorities to permit a filing.
+For example, in California, unless it is facing a fiscal emergency, a municipality must complete a mediation process with its key creditors that takes at least 60-90 days.
+In Connecticut, the governor must approve all chapter 9 filings.
+There are no relevant laws about chapter 9 eligibility in approximately half of the states, meaning that a municipality in those states in need of bankruptcy relief must seek enactment of a specific statute particular to it authorizing the filing.
+It goes without saying that a floundering municipality faces an uphill timing battle in such states. - 3.
+The municipality must be insolvent as defined in the Bankruptcy Code, which means that the municipality either must not be paying its undisputed debts as they come due at the time of filing, or be unable to pay such debts when they become due in the near future.
 The latter test is a prospective, but must be based on a projection of the current or immediately ensuing fiscal year.
-A projection that the municipality will not be able to meet its obligations in subsequent years is not sufficient to establish insolvency. - 4.
-The municipality must "desire to effect a plan to adjust its debts."
-It is important to note that the plan of adjustment does not have to be in existence as a precondition to filing, but there must be evidence that the municipality wants to effect a plan through the vehicle of the bankruptcy case. - 5.
-The municipality must demonstrate that it has attempted to avoid the filing or that the filing was necessary by proving one of the following: - a.
-It has obtained the agreement of creditors holding at least a majority in amount of the claims of each class that the municipality intends to impair under a plan of adjustment of claims, or - b.
-It has negotiated in good faith and is unable to reach such an agreement, or - c.
-Negotiations are impracticable (for example, because there are a multitude of claimants and no practical way to negotiate with all of them individually or to identify a representative with authority to negotiate), or - d.
+A projection that the municipality will not be able to meet its obligations in subsequent years is insufficient to establish insolvency.

+- 4. The municipality must "desire to effect a plan to adjust its debts."
+It is important to note that the plan of adjustment does not have to be in existence as a precondition to filing, but there must be evidence that the municipality wants to affect a plan through the vehicle of the bankruptcy case. - 5.
+The municipality must demonstrate that it has attempted to avoid the filing or that the filing was necessary by proving at least one of the following: - a.
+It has obtained the agreement of creditors holding at least a majority in amount of the claims of each class that the municipality intends to impair under a plan of adjustment; - b.
+It has negotiated a plan outline or term sheet in good faith and is unable to reach such an agreement; - c.
+Negotiations are impracticable (for example, because there are a multitude of claimants and no practical way to negotiate with all of them individually or to identify a representative with authority to negotiate); or - d.
 A creditor is attempting to gain a preference (basically a payment that would unfairly disadvantage other creditors because it disproportionately favors the creditor that seeks to receive the payment).